dotnet/systemweb-adapters/docs/usage_guidance.md

 In ASP.NET Framework, `CultureInfo.Current` was set for a request, but is not available in ASP.NET Core.

-**Recommendation**: You may access the expected culture from `System.Web.HttpContext.Response.UserLanguages`.
+**Recommendation**: You may access the expected culture from `System.Web.HttpContext.Request.UserLanguages`.

 ## Request thread does not exist in ASP.NET Core